-Delta to Keep Middle Seats Blocked Through March 2021
+Delta to Keep Middle Seats Blocked Through April 2021

-Delta Air Lines will be keeping its middle seat off-limits until March 30, 2021.
+Delta Air Lines will be keeping its middle seat off-limits until April 30, 2021.

 Alison Fox is a contributing writer for Travel + Leisure.
 When she's not in New York City, she likes to spend her time at the beach or exploring new destinations and hopes to visit every country in the world.
 Follow her adventures on Instagram.